We provide on-going planning to prevent and prepare for large-scale emergencies in Maricopa County. On a daily basis we:

-- Assist in Continuity of Operations (COOP) and Continuity of Government (COG) for Maricopa County and its cities, towns and fire districts.
+- Assist in the uninterrupted and consistent operation of government for Maricopa County and its cities, towns and fire districts.

 - Conduct training, drills and exercises for natural, man-made, and technological threats and hazards.
 Coordinate off-site planning for the Palo Verde Generating Station (PVGS) in conjunction with the Arizona Department of Emergency and Military Affairs (DEMA).